ubc-library-rc/intro-project-sites/content/jekyll.md

 |   ├── _base.scss
 |   └── _layout.scss
 ├── _site
-├── .jekyll-metadata
 ├── 404.html
 ├── about.md
 ├── Gemfile
+├── Gemfile.lock
 └── index.html
 ```
 Many of the files listed here are used by Jekyll to "transform" your content into a site – which is generated on-the-fly, and stored in the folder **_site**.
 For this workshop we're going to concentrate on the essentials, including the **config.yml** file, posts, pages, and styling.
-#### Posts

-#### Front Matter

-#### Pages
+But let's go through some of these default files and directories so we're familiar with what's there.
+- **_config.yml**: This is one of the most important files listed.
+It includes configuration information about your site such as the site's title, admin email, description, Twitter handles, and other things that are universal about to your site.
+[More information about Jekyll configuration settings can be found here](https://jekyllrb.com/docs/configuration/).
+- **_drafts**: The _drafts folder is where your not-yet-published posts reside.
+[More info about working with drafts can be found here](https://jekyllrb.com/docs/posts/#drafts).
+- **_includes**: The _includes folder is where reusable content for your page layouts and posts is stored.
+This can include things like your page's header and footer.
+More information about includes.
+[More information about includes](https://jekyllrb.com/docs/includes/).
+- **_layouts**: The layouts folder contains templates for the default layout of different types of site content.
+For example, information about how blog posts vs. informational page are displayed.
+[More information about layouts](https://jekyllrb.com/docs/layouts/).
+- **_posts**: The posts folder contains all of your posts or "dynamic content", usually in Markdown or HTML format.
+The file names for posts must begin the the date of the post (post drafts can exist without dates).
+[More information about posts can be found here](https://jekyllrb.com/docs/posts/).
+- **_sass**: The sass folder is where all of your site's styling is found.
+More [information about sass](https://jekyllrb.com/docs/assets/#sassscss) and [Jekyll site styling](https://mademistakes.com/articles/jekyll-style-guide/).
+- **_site**: This is where all of the content transformed by the Jekyll engine is deposited.
+You don't have to worry about or do anything to this folder.
+- **404.html**: This is a default "404" error page.
+People only see this if they've been directed to a page on your site that doesn't exist.
+- **about.md**: This is a static page part of the Jekyll installation.
+It will appear in the main navigation of your site if left in the main Jekyll directory.
+You can delete or modify the file however you like.
+- **Gemfile and Gemfile.lock**: These files were placed in the default directory if you installed Jekyll using Bundler.
+These define the gem dependencies for your site.
+- **index.html**: This is the default landing page for your site written in HTML, but it can also be written in Markdown.

 ## Start your Jekyll server
+Now that we've looked at the content that makes up the default Jekyll site, let's take a look at the same content as it's rendered by your internet browser.
 Jekyll uses a web server to transform its content into a website.
-So in order to see your live site, we'll need to start a local web server to see our development sites live in your browser.
+So in order to see your live site, you'll need to start a local web server to see the development site correctly in your browser.

 In your Unix shell start your server using the command:
 <code>$ jekyll serve</code>